-T-style Fish Grips
+T-style Fish Gripper

+One of the best fish grips is the T-style grip.
 T-style grips are the original style of fish grips.
 First used in the BogaGrip, they are now found in grips made by many other manufacturers.
 Mostly made from aluminum and stainless steel, they are the most heavy-duty grip available, which makes them useful for handling large, heavy fish.
 Many T-style grips come with a built-in scale – either digital or mechanical – which allows you to weigh the fish on the fly.

-Floating Plastic Grips
+Floating Plastic Gripper

 Ergonomic and comfortable, pistol grip style fish grippers are easy to use and won’t fatigue your hand.
 These grips are shaped similarly to a pistol, with a trigger to release the locking mechanism.
 They aren’t as heavy-duty as T-style grips, but many anglers like their easy-to-use shape and trigger mechanism.

 The original and still the king, BogaGrips were the first and best fish grips ever developed.
 Designed back in 1993 by machinist and fisherman Charles Champ, these grips are often imitated but never duplicated.
 While they cost considerably more than some of the best fish grips currently on the market, they are built like a tank and worth every penny.

 Constructed in the USA out of solid stainless steel and acetal thermoplastic, BogaGrips are built to thrive in the saltwater environment.
 Many users report their grips working perfectly 10+ years after purchase.
 Unlike cheaper models, these grips won’t need to be replaced every few years due to parts failing or rusting.